Growing up, my dad always said to me, never spend more than you earn.

-This golden piece of advice sort of washed over me until now, when, like I said, I’ve been rethinking how I spend and save and it’s become very clear to me how right he is!
+This golden piece of advice sort of washed over me until now, where I've reached an age at which I'm starting to rethink how I spend and save, and it’s become very clear to me how right he is!

 So, it’s in honour of my dear old dad and his sage (and sometimes not quite so sage) advice that I’m writing this post in order to share a few of his best gems with you.